c-bebop/testmanual/general.rst

 Contributors
 ------------

-authors.texauthorsFor a list of contributors, please see the file ``AUTHORS``.
+For a list of contributors, please see the file ``AUTHORS``.

 Your Own Contributions